-Reduce the prevalence and impact of gender based violence in our communities.
+We reduce the prevalence and impact of gender based violence in our communities.

-Provide services that support survivors on their journey for safety and healing from sexual, domestic and family abuse.
+We provide services that support survivors on their journey for safety and healing from sexual, domestic and family abuse.

-Be leaders of service excellence.
+We are leaders of service excellence.

-Advocate for lasting change and accountability.
+We advocate for lasting change and accountability.

-Our values are Community, Accountability, and Resilience.
+Community, Accountability, and Resilience.